Mali caste

 The Mali are an occupational caste found among the Hindus who traditionally worked as gardeners and florists.
 They also call themselves Phul Mali due to their occupation of growing flowers.
 The Mali are found throughout North India, East India as well as the Terai region of Nepal and Maharashtra.

 Iravati Karve, an anthropologist, showed how the Maratha caste was generated from Kunbis who simply started calling themselves "Maratha".
 She states that Maratha, Kunbi and Mali are the three main farming communities of Maharashtra – the difference being that the Marathas and Kunbis were "dry farmers" whereas the Mali farmed throughout the year.

 Mali of Northern india

-There are many endogamous groups within Malis.
-Not all Mali groups have the same origin, culture, history or social standing and there is at least one group - the Rajput Mali, from Rajasthan - that overlaps with Rajputs and was included under the Rajput sub-category in the 1891 State Census Report for Marwar.

-Adoption of the surname Saini
+In Rajasthan, caste based outfits of Mali caste, like 'Mahatama Phule Brigade', which caters to various needs of community associates them with Kushwaha caste.
+It is consented that Maurya, Kushwaha, Shakya, Saini are the different terms used to describe same community in various parts of North India.